... dit nouveaux voyages !

 As Hong Kong protesters demand more democracy, enjoy the view from the harbor.

 “Rallies are infused with theatrics and eruptions of song, dance and poetry, reflecting the city’s vibrant indie music and literary scenes.
-Enjoy views of skyscrapers marching up hills from the Star Ferry, before challenging your senses at a wet market or divining your future at a temple.” - Lonely Planet The recent protests and rallies in Hong Kong has garnered the smoggy city some international attention, but that’s not why we would recommend you visit this city.
+Enjoy views of skyscrapers marching up hills from the Star Ferry, before challenging your senses at a wet market or divining your future at a temple.” - Lonely Planet The recent protests and rallies in

 The hiking, boating culture, nightlife, food and efficient transportation system are world-class.
 And If you don’t get on with the locals, there are plenty of fun-loving commonwealth expats looking for new friends.